top of page

 CANCELLATION POLICY

-The following cancellation policy applies: For cancellation of entries on or before 5pm CDT July 3, 2023 – Full refund minus $5 processing fee.
-For cancellation of entries after 5pm CDT July 3, 2023 – a refund will only be issued if a note is provided from a doctor or veterinarian.
+For cancellation of entries on or before 5 pm CDT, January 12, 2024 – Full refund minus $5 processing fee.
+For cancellation of entries after 5 pm CST, January 12, 2024 – a refund will only be issued if a note is provided from a doctor or veterinarian.

 Entry fees shall not be refunded if a dog or handler is absent, disqualified, or excused by the NACSW official or judge.